 There are 4 types of search intents: Informational, navigational, Commercial, and Transactional.

 Jump straight to section: ‘How to Optimize for Search Intents’.

-Search intent plays a crucial role in determining how a search query is interpreted and what results are returned.
-Search intents are defined as the reason why a user is performing a search and can be categorized into four main categories: informational, navigational, transactional, and commercial.
+Search intent is crucial in determining how a search query is interpreted and what results are returned.
+Search intents are the reason a user performs a search and can be categorized into four main categories: informational, navigational, transactional, and commercial.

 Search intents are also crucial for marketers, as they can help identify potential leads and target audiences based on specific needs or interests.
 In addition, businesses can better tailor their content for conversions by understanding the motivations behind each search.